hru952/CSC-899/README.md

 - You are all set.
 The tool will take care of the rest and generate resume bullet points for you.
 ### Step 4: Provide feedback
 - Use this google form link and rate the performance of the tool : https://forms.gle/PXUd5D2rL3ZxaTD96
-## Thank you for volunteering to test my application !!
+## Thank you for volunteering to test my tool !!
-<<Need to add all library installatins to be made.